RebeccaHA/RebeccaHA.github.io/_posts/2020-02-07-drunk_and_blind.markdown

 ---
 layout: post
 title:      "Drunk and blind"
-date:       2020-02-07 22:41:01 +0000
+date:       2020-02-07 17:41:02 -0500
 permalink:  drunk_and_blind
 ---

-Coming to the end of our Ruby module, we were unleashed into the wild.
+Coming to the end of my Ruby module, I was unleashed into the wild with the final project.

-Set free like owls trying to find their barn house.
+Set free like an owl trying to find it's barn house.
 You'd think by getting older you learn how to approach things like this e.g stabilizers on a bike before you can cycle, your first sip of beer before you hit the whisky.
 But no, as per I just dived straight in.
 Maybe this is the best way to learn?
 Though you wouldn't say that to a doctor.

 Luckily I'm not a doctor, pass me the whisky.

 During this project I learnt three things, two about myself and one technical.

-1. Do dive in, code away, get something to work
+1. Dive in, code away, get something to work
 2. Do the opposite of what your mum said, tidy up later
 3. The value of self, instance methods and class methods

 As this is a technical blog, I will talk you through number three.
 I felt a big part of this module was being able to differentiate between self, instance methods and class methods.
 When people explained it to me, their words were smattered with coding talk, which made it more confusing.
-After I translated it, this is what I learnt and hopefully it will help others:
+After I decoded it, this is what I learnt and hopefully it will help others:

 * SELF - The object itself that you are calling it on, could be an instance or a class